 I love how science is chipping away at our species-centric sense of superiority.
-This time it is this Science New’s report, He’s no rat, he’s my brother.
+This time it is the Science News report, He’s no rat, he’s my brother.
 (Google: Rodents exhibit empathy by setting trapped friends free.)
 This bit of research speaks for itself, so I won’t bore you or myself with reiterating the obvious.

 Calling someone a rat should no longer be considered an insult.
 The often-maligned rodents go out of their way to liberate a trapped friend, a gregarious display that’s driven by empathy, researchers conclude in the Dec.
 9 Science.

 “As humans, we tend sometimes to have this feeling that there’s something special about our morals,” says neuroscientist Christian Keysers at the Netherlands Institute for Neuroscience in Amsterdam, who was not involved in the study.
 “It seems that even rats have this urge to help.”

 Initially, the free rat would circle the cage, digging and biting at it.
 After about seven days of encountering its trapped friend, the roaming rat learned how to open the cage and liberate the trapped rat.
 “It’s very obvious that it is intentional,” Bartal says.
 “They walk right up to the door and open the door.”
 The liberation is followed by a frenzy of excited running.